How to Debug HTML in Chrome to Create Pixel Perfect PDFs

 wkhtmltopdf

-Features | IronPDF's Chrome Renderer | Aspose vs IronPDF | iText vs IronPDF
+Features of IronSoftware Libraries | Using IronPDF's Chrome Rendering Engine | Aspose vs IronPDF Analysis | iText vs IronPDF Comparison

-IronPDF's Optimized Chrome Renderer is better than Chrome
+IronPDF's Optimized Chrome Renderer is Better than Chrome

 Two examples of IronPDF surpassing Chrome itself.
-Buttons and Text that would otherwise be split onto two pages with Chrome remain in-tact with IronPDF.
+Buttons and Text that would otherwise be split onto two pages with Chrome remain intact with IronPDF.

 Example of Buttons and Text being cut off in Chrome: